modern-email/defects/README.md

                    ; (0 <= n < 4,294,967,296)
 ```

 According to the standard, negative values are not allowed.
-Still, Dovecot was observed sending `-1` breaking parsing.
+Still, `-1` was observed breaking parsing.

-* Observed in: Dovecot (unknown version)
+* Observed in: Unknown (Dovecot, proxied to Outlook?)
 * Reported: No
 * Status: Unknown
 * Comment: None